MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-dashboard-pin-live-tile-from-report.md

 :::image type="content" source="media/service-dashboard-pin-live-tile-from-report/power-bi-pin-entire-page.png" alt-text="Screenshot of live tile page pinned from the report." lightbox="media/service-dashboard-pin-live-tile-from-report/power-bi-pin-entire-page.png":::

-Pinning live tiles from reports to dashboards is only available in the [Power BI service](app.powerbi.com).
+Pinning live tiles from reports to dashboards is only available in the Power BI service (app.powerbi.com).

 > [!NOTE]
 > You can't pin tiles from reports that are shared with you.